Nancy is an everyday woman with a love for staying active, participating in sports, and outdoor activities.

 - Tougher penalties for people who sell their prescribed pills to others.
 When this acquaintance was caught, she got out of it by ratting out others.
 Then she waited a while and seemed to start up her supplemental income again.
 We need tougher penalties.
 The expense of jailing these people is still less than the expense of the damages they cause and the tax dollar we spend on treatment and running people through the courts over and over again.
 If the penalties were tougher and actually enforced, people would think twice before committing the crime.

 - Hold addicts accountable.
-These people are committing drug crimes, crimes of theft and destruction of property, and even violent crimes.
+These people are committing drug crimes, crimes of theft, destruction of property, and even violent crimes.
 The need to become aware that being an addict does not excuse them from the consequences of their choices.
 Claiming to be an addict should not put them above the laws.
 Sorry, I invaded your home and stole all your stuff, but I’m an addict, so it isn’t my fault I did it.
 Really?
 Are we going to continue on this path?

-- How it works.
+- Require treatment.
 This is how welfare agencies and lawmakers could deal with the demand aspect of drug addiction: an addict asks your state’s welfare agency to send them to treatment.
 The agency agrees, but with the following stipulation: the addict is notified that by seeking treatment they are admitting to numerous counts of unlawful activity.
 Because of this, the addict must complete a six month course of treatment that involves a minimum of three months inpatient treatment and two years of intensive outpatient treatment involving required group meetings and attendance at Narcotics Anonymous meetings.
 With attendance to be verified by the meeting chairperson.
 Or the 12-step meeting to be conducted by the state agency so that attendance can be tracked.

 I know this may sound harsh, but what addicts do is harsh.
 The way they hurt others with their drug abuse is harsh.
 The crimes they commit are harsh.